Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 where $k_{i}$ is the strength of node $i$, $k_{j}$ is the strength of node $j$, and $m=\frac{1}{2}\sum_{ij} A_{ij}$.
-The maximization of the quality function $Q$ gives a partition of the network into modules such that the number of links inside of modules is as large as possible (relative to the null model, subject to the limitations of the employed computational heuristics, as optimizing $Q$ is NP-hard \cite{Porter2009,Fortunato2010}).
+The maximization of the modularity index $Q$ gives a partition of the network into modules such that the total edge weight inside of modules is as large as possible (relative to the null model, subject to the limitations of the employed computational heuristics, as optimizing $Q$ is NP-hard \cite{Porter2009,Fortunato2010,Brandes2008}).

-Network modularity has been used recently in neuroimaging data in investigations of resting-state functional brain networks derived from fMRI \cite{Meunier2008,Meunier2009} and in anatomical brain networks derived from morphometric analyzes \cite{Chen2008}.
+Network modularity has been used recently for investigations of resting-state functional brain networks derived from fMRI \cite{Meunier2008,Meunier2009} and of anatomical brain networks derived from morphometric analyzes \cite{Chen2008}.
 In these previous studies, brain networks were constructed as undirected binary graphs, so that each edge had a weight of either $1$ or $0$.
-The characteristics of binary graphs derived from neuroimaging data have proven to be sensitive to a wide variety of cognitive, neuropsychological, and neurophysiological factors \cite{Bassett2009b,Bullmore2009}.
+The characteristics of binary graphs derived from neuroimaging data are sensitive to a wide variety of cognitive, neuropsychological, and neurophysiological factors \cite{Bassett2009b,Bullmore2009}.
 However, increased sensitivity is arguably more likely in the context of the weighted graphs that we consider, as they preserve the information regarding the strength of functional associations (though, as discussed previously, matrix elements $r_{i,j}$ that are statistically insignificant are still set to $0$) \cite{Rubinov2009}.
 An additional contrast between previous studies and the present one is that (to our knowledge) investigation of network modularity has not yet been applied to task-based fMRI experiments, in which modules might have a direct relationship with goal-directed function.